Melbourne Aquarium is a must-visit attraction if you are holidaying in the city, especially if you visit with kids.

 The city of Melbourne has excellent public transport, which you can use to get to the Aquarium.

-Southern Cross train station is eight minute walk from the Melbourne Aquarium.
+Southern Cross train station is an eight-minute walk from the Melbourne Aquarium.

 Sea Life Melbourne’s tram stop is on Flinders Street, right in front of the tourist attraction.